ISSArt-LLC/ISSArt-LLC.github.io/posts/2019-12-04-5-use-cases-of-ai-based-recommendation-systems.md

 ![Out of stock recommendations](https://issart.com/blog/wp-content/uploads/2019/12/Urban_outfitters.png)

-Combined with a feature for “notify me” when a product appears in stock again, such ML based recommender engine demonstrates markable results.
+Combined with a feature for "notify me" when a product appears in stock again, such ML based recommender engine demonstrates markable results.
 See the Skechers example below.

 ![In stock notification](https://issart.com/blog/wp-content/uploads/2019/12/Skechers.png)